Sunday, 30 June 2024

 On Thursday Davie & Chanel came round to set beer traps for the many slugs who would like to eat Davie’s vegetables, and we chatted about their house-hunting, which is very exciting.

-Sunday 2 June 2024
+Sunday, 2 June 2024

 Definitely Summer!

-So here we are in June, and although the sunshine is alternating with rain, it really is summery.
-It just doesn’t get all that cold even when the weather is mixed.
+So here we are in June, and although the sunshine is alternating with rain, it really is quite summery.
+It just doesn’t get all that cold, even when the weather is mixed.
 I have been spending a lot of time at the Sports Centre swimming outdoors, and James came with me for a spa on Friday.
 Nature has exploded into life; every bush and tree is burgeoning with lush green foliage.

 On Saturday morning I went to Susan T’s Coffee morning to raise funds for her Africa trip.
 I went along just to support her but ended up having some pleasant chats with lots of old acquaintances.
 I had a lovely chat with Susan’s niece Mollie, who was selling home made bracelets.
 We were swapping stories about embarrassing situations and I told her about holding on to what I thought was my Dad’s trouser leg when I was a small child, only to look across and see my Dad standing a short distance away.
 Mollie loved this story.
 I bought a bracelet for Heather with the slogan “bestie.”